spesml/spesml.github.io/2_Concepts/5_MaturityModel/0_maturity_model.md

 The MBSE MM is fully descriptive, partially prescriptive, and partially comparative.
 Partially prescriptive because the model diminish the solution space as an assessment tool.
 But it lacks guidance on selecting the subsequent capabilities to implement.
 The model is partially comparative because comparisons can be made only at the focus area level.
 There is no global maturity level requiring certain capabilities and teams might need different kind of needs.

 Despite the use of a reference framework, the MBSE MM is not tied to any specific development model (e.g., v-model, waterfall).
 The maturity levels are described in terms of generic artifacts (i.e., information bites)  generated in the development process (e.g., description of functions' interfaces), and capabilities enhancements (e.g., automatic analysis).
+More information on the MBSE MM can be found [here](https://www.fortiss.org/fileadmin/user_upload/05_Veroeffentlichungen/Whitepaper/fortiss_MBSE_whitepaper_web.pdf).

 # The SpesML Maturity Model

-The SpesML MM is a focus area maturity model.
+The SpesML MM was created with the goal to help team in smooth adopting the SpesML methodology and tools.
+It helps through identification of similarities between current MBSE activities and the capabilities described in the SpesML MM.
+It is smooth because the capabilities are defined in small chunks that do not overburden the team during the process.

 The _Functional Domains_ of the SpesML MM were defined based on the four viewpoints supported by the SpesML Modeling Framework, namely Requirements, Functional, Logical, and Technical Viewpoints.